 There are two prerequisites for This Music We Call Jazz.
 When it is performed it must swing, compelling the listener to move

 or dance, and it must have that quintessential element of improvisation, the ability of the musicians to move from formal

 written musical notes to stylized personal interpretations.
 The roots of jazz can be traced to the percussion ensembles

 of Africa, representations of which were documented at Sunday performances at Congo Square in New Orleans during the early 1800s.

-The music’s various incarnations as Dixieland, swing, bebop, big band and fusion have been instrumental in the sound track of the American trumpeter Dizzy Gillespie presented his big band in a concert at Carnegie Hall in New York City.
+The music’s various incarnations as Dixieland, swing, bebop, big band and fusion have been instrumental in the sound

+29, 1947, African-American trumpeter Dizzy Gillespie presented his big band in a concert at Carnegie Hall in New York City.

 On the bandstand that evening was Chano Pozo, a Cuban conga player whose traditional Cuban rhythms, in collaboration with

 Gillespie’s bop style, introduced a new style of cultural cross connection that was dubbed “Afro Cuban”,

 and later became known as Latin Jazz.

 The exhibit utilizes

 visual art: photographs, paintings, drawings, collages and mixed media to examine some of the major historical and contemporary

 figures of the medium.
 Most of the artwork has been designed specifically for the exhibit, and our goal is to demonstrate

 the manner in which music, the most universal of all art forms, connects Jazz lovers, artists, and performers of disparate

 backgrounds on an intercultural level that goes beyond nationality and ethnicity - Mansa K. Mussa.